 What is it?
 Is it dangerous?
-What should you do for it?
+What should you do about it?

 Maybe you’ll search the internet to find out about it, and if so, Hello!!!!
 First of all, understand that you’re currently reading a travel blog.
-If you are having a medical emergency, seek attention immediately and stop Googling your symptoms.
+If you have a medical emergency, seek attention immediately and stop Googling your symptoms.